Two Minute Silence

 Legion Branches around the country participate in local Remembrance services both on Remembrance Sunday and on 11 November.

-In the days before Armistice Day we’re asking people to show that they’ll be taking part in the Two Minute Silence on Armistice Day.
+In the days before Armistice Day 2015 we asked people to show that were taking part in the Two Minute Silence on Armistice Day.

-By holding a poppy to their lips they’re showing the nation that they’re ready to mark the #TwoMinuteSilence in Remembrance of those who laid down their lives.
+By holding a poppy to their lips they showed the nation that they were ready to mark the #TwoMinuteSilence in Remembrance of those who laid down their lives.